 Table 5d.
 Forest restoration

 For FRA 2025 we are proposing introducing a new reporting table on forest restoration.
-The idea is to do a stock tacking assessment to understand how many countries have forest restoration commitments in place and to understand what these commitments entail.
+The idea is to do a stock take assessment to understand how many countries have forest restoration commitments in place and to understand what these commitments entail.

 Forest policy and legislation